Most Americans huddle indoors as coronavirus deaths keep spiking

 New York City Mayor Bill de Blasio told a news conference the city was contracting with hotels as part of a massive effort to add 65,000 additional hospital beds by the end of the month.
 De Blasio, also a Democrat, said the city had arranged to add 10,000 beds at 20 hotels, which have lost most of their guests as travel has stopped.

-“This is going to be an epic process during the month of April to build out all that capacity,” de Blasio said.
-“But this goal can be reached."
-California saw the number of coronavirus cases surge by roughly 1,000 over the day before to more than 8,000 as Governor Gavin Newsom warned that even as stay-at-home policies appeared to be having some effect, the state would run out of intensive- care hospital beds equipped with ventilators within six weeks.
+"This is going to be an epic process during the month of April to build out all that capacity," de Blasio said.
+"But this goal can be reached."
+California saw the number of coronavirus cases surge by roughly 1,300 over the day before to nearly 10,000 as Governor Gavin Newsom warned that even as stay-at-home policies appeared to be having some effect, the state would run out of intensive- care hospital beds equipped with ventilators within six weeks.

 Newsom said California could still manage to "bend" the state's infection curve more, saving the need for additional beds, if residents were rigorous in staying home and avoiding contact with others.
 "We are in a completely different place than the state of New York and I hope we will continue to be, but we won't unless people continue to practice physical distancing and do their part," the Democratic governor told a news conference in the state capital, Sacramento.